 All you need to know about IFTA

-Register for IFTA, you meet the following requirements:
+To register for IFTA, you must first meet the following requirements:

 - Truck has two axles and a gross vehicle weight (GVW) exceeding 26,000 pounds or has three or more axles.